fastlane/docs/docs/actions.md

 Key | Description
 ----|------------
-  `message` | The commit message when committing the version bump `xcodeproj` | The path to your project file (Not the workspace).
-If you have only one, this is optional `force` | Forces the commit, even if other files than the ones containing the version number have been modified `settings` | Include Settings.bundle/Root.plist with version bump `ignore` | A regular expression used to filter matched plist files to be modified
+  `local_branch` | The local branch to push from.
+Defaults to the current branch `remote_branch` | The remote branch to push to.
+Defaults to the local branch `force` | Force push to remote.
+Defaults to false `tags` | Wether tags are pushed to remote.
+Defaults to true `remote` | The remote to push to.
+Defaults to `origin`

 </details>